johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-19-generate-word-doc-in-asp-net/index.md

 ## Generating a Word document in an ASP.NET controller

-With the Open XML library installed, you can create a new Word document in an ASP.NET controller.
-The following example demonstrates how to do this:
+With the Open XML library installed, we can create a new Word document in the context of an ASP.NET controller.
+The following code demonstrates how to do this:

 ```cs
 using Microsoft.AspNetCore.Mvc;